Matt Vierling Player Props: Tigers vs. Twins

 Matt Vierling At The Plate

-- Vierling is hitting .262 with seven doubles, seven home runs and 14 walks.
+- Vierling has seven doubles, seven home runs and 15 walks while batting .263.

-- In 55.6% of his 54 games this season, Vierling has picked up at least one hit.
-He's also had 12 multi-hit games.
+- Vierling has picked up a hit in 31 of 55 games this season, with multiple hits 12 times.

-- Vierling has had at least one RBI in 20.4% of his games this season (11 of 54), with more than one RBI five times (9.3%).
-He has also been responsible for three or more of his team's runs in two contests.
+- Vierling has driven home a run in 12 games this season (21.8%), including more than one RBI in 9.1% of his games and producing three or more of his team's runs on two occasions..

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.